 The third quarter 2014 return for Federated Prudent DollarBear Fund was -5.79% (Class A Shares at NAV).
 The return for the inverse of the USD Index was -7.72% for the same period.
 Fund performance was hurt by U.S. dollar strength versus all of the fund’s currency holdings, as well as from losses in gold stocks.

-The fund’s gold positions somewhat underperformed the 9.72% second quarter gain in the NYSE Arca Gold Bugs (“HUI”) Index.
-Gold bullion advanced $43 during the reporting period, or 3.4%.
-The fund’s overall gold allocation ended the quarter at 6.1% of fund assets.
+The fund’s gold positions somewhat outperformed about in line with the 18.67% third quarter decline in the NYSE Arca Gold Bugs (“HUI”) Index.
+Gold bullion sank $119 during the reporting period, or 9.0%.
+The fund’s overall gold allocation ended the quarter at 5.8% of fund assets.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after tax returns, click on the Performance tab.
 Performance does not reflect the maximum 4.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.